Details of the system components that are configurable via the set command.

 Default: 655360 seconds

 Sophos Firewall supports FQDN Hosts that define an entry by the Fully Qualified Domain Name which resolve to the IP address as found by DNS requests.
 This allows for dynamically assigned IP addresses to be used as host definitions, there is limit of 16,000 for the number of hosts that can be created.
-This can also be configured from the GUI, for further information about GUI configuration see KB 123035
+This can also be configured from the GUI, for further information about GUI configuration see Configure an FQDN host.

 | ||Set cache-ttl value for FQDN Host.
 The cache-ttl value represents the time in seconds after which the cached FQDN host to IP address binding will be updated. |